Discover the Brazilian jungle aboard a traditional river boat, sailing from Manaus to Anavilhanas

-Leave the beaten tracks, board a private Rio Negro cruise and set off on a comfortable expedition along this fascinating river to discover the mysteries of the Amazon!
+Leave the beaten tracks, board a private Rio Negro cruise vessel and set off on a comfortable expedition along this fascinating river to discover the mysteries of the Amazon!

-If you have always wanted to discover the Amazon but don’t want to stay in a lodge in the jungle, this private Rio Negro cruise is a great alternative: with its dark and peaceful waters winding between the impressive trees of the Brazilian virgin forest the Rio Negro is, in itself, an invitation to explore.
+If you have always wanted to discover the Amazon but don’t want to stay in a lodge in the jungle, this private Rio Negro cruise is a great alternative: with its dark and peaceful waters winding between the impressive trees of the Brazilian forest the Rio Negro is, in itself, an invitation to explore.

 This private Rio Negro cruise will take you to the heart of the Amazon jungle.
 The Rio Negro is the largest black water river on the planet and is mostly untouched by modern civilization.
 Going up this river from Manaus, you will see the Anavilhanas, the largest freshwater archipelago in the world and its enchanting setting of hundreds of small jungle covered islets.
 Here, you will stopover and go onto the lake Acajatuba set in splendid and totally preserved natural surroundings.

 During a forest excursion, your guide will teach you how to recognize the plants essential for survival in the forest.
 You will slip silently down the current aboard a small boat looking for monkeys, sloths and other forest dwellers.
-Or go fishing for the famous piranhas (watch your fingers!)
-And meet the Jacare, little caimans which are harmless and found everywhere in the local waters.
+Or go fishing for the famous piranhas (watch your fingers!) and meet the Jacaré, little caimans which are harmless and found everywhere in the local waters.

 Finally, after returning to Manaus, you will discover, with a local guide, the history full of twists and turns of this regional capital by wandering its historic centre.
 This will be a chance to visit the beautiful buildings erected thanks to the prosperity of the “rubber era” such as the 700-seat theatre built entirely from materials imported from Europe.
-You will also see the Municipal Market with its beautiful forged iron halls, now completely renovated and the port, which was the first in the world to operate with a system of floating docks.
+You will also see the Municipal Market with its beautiful forged iron halls which have now been completely renovated and the port, which was the first in the world to operate with a system of floating docks.

-Along the private Rio Negro cruise
+On the private Rio Negro cruise

 The life of the Amazonian Indians